microlinkhq/browserless/README.md

 })
 ```

-Or, in case you pass a `string`, it will be used for all the sides:
+In case a single margin value is provided, this will be used for all sides:

 ```js
 const buffer = await browserless.pdf(url.toString(), {